 HTML5 is the first version of HTML which we feel is good enough to make a decent conversion from PDF possible.
 You can try yourself and see what you think with our free PDF online converter.

-Here is what HTML looks like as a page and the raw HTML code (click here to open the actual HTML code in a browser window).
+Here is what HTML looks like as a page and the raw HTML code.
 The HTML is text but can include links to images and other pages.

 What is SVG?